 We all want everyone to like us, but in the music industry especially that’s not always possible.
 People have such specific and opinionated tastes in music that there’s always going to be someone out there who’s just not a fan of your sound.
 But don’t let that discourage you!
 On the flip side, because music is such a personal thing, there will also be people out there who think your music is amazing.
-The key is to focus your efforts on these people.
+The key is to focus your efforts on these people and promote your music to them.
 It’s easier to turn a fan into a superfan than it is to turn a hater into a fan.

 Once you’ve conquered your local scene, move on to the next city.
 Its a long process, but in the end you’ll have a lot of people who are very excited about your music.
 Think about this a concentric circles.
 You start in the middle and move out over time.
 You have your current circle, so you work within that and then move out one ring at a time.

 Want more music tips?
 Download my most popular ebook, Hack the Music Business, for free and get more indie musician strategies and case studies.

 Take for example the band Phish.
 They are a notorious touring band, but they weren’t always as well known as they are now.
 Phish is from the northeastern US, and they stayed in that area playing gigs and building up a fan base for years after they formed.
 They were able to sell out some of the biggest venues in their local area before they were even signed to a record label.

 The vastness of the internet’s reach has a lot of musicians today convinced that they need to rush to larger tours.
 The logic is that if they tour more in an increasingly large area they will get more fans and make more money.
 However, it takes more than one show to make a true fan.
 If you repeatedly play your local music scene, music fans will really get to know you and feel a connection with you and your music.
 This is what you should be striving for – the deep connection, not just awareness.